geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-02/meeting-transcript.md

 **Geohot** [00:49:31]
 Oh, round it to another.
 OK.
-Wait, so this is the mypy one?
+Wait, so this is the MyPy one?

 **Chenyu** [00:49:39]
 No, this is the 7456.